Constitutional Law Courses

 Constitutional Law V: Freedom of Religion

 This course explores religious freedom in America, especially under the first amendment.
 It is recommended that students first take Constitutional Law I. Students who have completed Constitutional Law IV are ineligible to enroll in this course.
-The grade is based on a substantial paper or a series of short papers with class participation taken into account.
+The grade is based on a substantial paper (6000-7500 words) or a series of short papers with class participation taken into account.
 Instructor consent required for paper to be considered for SRP certification.
 Participation may be considered in final grading.

 Previously: